 When we got home that afternoon, I put Jay’s cage on his stand and went to get something to drink.
 I got a Tab from our second fridge in the garage and when I returned to the kitchen, Midnight came in the house with me.
 My mom, my brother and I were enjoying an after school snack of Coke products of choice and homemade peanut butter crackers.
 I read them my story about the incident and my brother did a spit take when I revealed Jay pooped on Mrs. May’s head.
-We laughed and laughed and my brother told me that my story could be a great kid’s movie.
+We laughed and laughed.

 Our laughter was interrupted with familiar screeching from the next room.
 The sound didn’t even give me pause until I heard Midnight hissing in chorus.
 I dropped my crackers and ran to see what was happening.
 Jay had gotten out of his cage again and he was trying to attack Midnight.
 When I entered the room, Midnight was on his back legs and swiping his claws in Jay’s direction.
 Midnight’s fangs were exposed and I knew it was about to get real.
 Remarkably, Jay was unafraid of Midnight.
 Jay’s shrieks heightened and he scratched Midnight on the top of the head.
 Jay then perched himself on our television just out of reach.
 My brother took Midnight outside and consoled him.

 The realization that I had purchased a psychological terrorist with wings hit me like a ton of bricks.
 I felt ashamed for letting this demon into our lives.
 I was filled with the dread of not knowing how to fix it.